 (k) In subsection 24.4, delete "ANSI/NFPA 70-1987" and insert "the Indiana Electrical Code (675 IAC 17)".

-(l) In subsection 26.1.1, delete the last sentence and insert the following: A jump of the tower is not considered an alteration.
+(l) In subsection 26.1.1, delete the last sentence and insert the following: A jump of the tower is not considered an alteration. (g) Delete the language in subsection 26.1.1 and insert the following: “The completion of acceptance inspections and the requirement to obtain an operating certificate prior to a hoist device being placed into service shall be completed in accordance with IC 22-15-5-4 and 675 IAC 21-1-3.1 for new installations and alterations.
+A jump of the tower is not considered an alteration.”

-(m) In subsection 26.1.2, make the following amendments:
+(m) (h) In subsection 26.1.2, make the following amendments:

 (1) In the title, delete "Initial and Periodic Installation".

-(2) Delete the first paragraph and insert the following: A licensed inspector must conduct the acceptance inspection and witness the full load tests required by 26.1.1.
+(2) (1) Delete the first paragraph second sentence and insert the following: A licensed inspector must conduct the acceptance inspection and witness the full load tests required by 26.1.1.
 A licensed inspector employed by the authority having jurisdiction may conduct the acceptance inspection and witness these full load tests.
 If the authority having jurisdiction chooses not to make this inspection and witness this test, a third party licensed inspector shall conduct the required acceptance inspection and witness the full load test.

-(3) In the third paragraph, delete "can be performed by state, local, licensed authority or the manufacturer." and insert "may be performed by a licensed inspector employed by the authority having jurisdiction.
-If the authority having jurisdiction chooses not to make this inspection, it shall be performed by a third party licensed inspector.".
+(3) (2) In the third paragraph sentence, delete "can be performed by state, local, licensed authority or the manufacturer should be witnessed by a qualified elevator inspector (QEI) employed or authorized by the enforcement authority" and insert "may be performed by a licensed inspector employed by the authority having jurisdiction.
+If the authority having jurisdiction chooses not to make this inspection, it shall be performed witnessed by a third party licensed inspector.".

 (4) In the fourth paragraph, insert a period after "equipment" and delete "in the presence of an inspector employed by the enforcement authority" and insert "The enforcement authority may require that these tests be conducted in the presence of a licensed inspector employed by the enforcement authority.
 If the enforcement authority chooses not to be present for these tests, the tests shall be performed in the presence of a third party licensed inspector.".